MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 ### Deploying the agent

-The agent is built into Microsoft 365 Apps for enterprise, Office 2019, Office 2016, and Office 2013 and doesn't have to be deployed separately.
+The agent is built into Office 2019, Office 2016, and Office 2013 and doesn't have to be deployed separately.
 If your organization has any of the following versions of Office, you must deploy the Office 2019 or Office 2016 agent to these clients.

 - Office 2003